-Following a two-month closure to help prevent the spread of COVID-19, Grandfather Mountain has reopened, with ticket sales moving online.
+Following a two-month closure to help prevent the spread of COVID-19, Grandfather Mountain reopened in May 2020, with ticket sales moving online.

 In accordance with N.C.
-Gov. Roy Cooper’s three-phased “reopening” of North Carolina, the park is strictly limiting visitor numbers to follow social gathering guidelines and requiring that guests wear facial coverings.
+Gov. Roy Cooper’s three-phased reopening of North Carolina, the park is strictly limiting visitor numbers to follow social gathering guidelines and requiring that guests wear face coverings in all indoor locations within the park, as well as outdoors when safe social distancing cannot be maintained.
 The park has also implemented enhanced health and safety measures recommended by the Centers for Disease Control and federal, state and local authorities.

-While guests will still be able to enjoy Grandfather Mountain’s many wonders, including the Mile High Swinging Bridge, environmental wildlife habitats and hiking, the park will be operating in a more limited capacity to ensure the safety of visitors and staff.
+While guests will still be able to enjoy Grandfather Mountain’s many wonders, including the Mile High Swinging Bridge, environmental wildlife habitats and hiking, the park will be operating in a modified capacity to ensure the safety of visitors and staff.

 - Now, rather than purchasing tickets at the park’s entrance gate, visitors must do so online at www.grandfather.com by placing a reservation for a set date and time of entry.
 This measure aims to help limit the number of guests in the park at one time, in accordance with the state’s social gathering guidelines.
 A limited number of tickets may be available at the Entrance Gate during weekday hours.
 However, visitors are still strongly encouraged to book online in advance.
 On weekends, tickets will only be available online.

-- Per State of North Carolina regulation, guests must wear facial coverings in all indoor facilities, as well as outdoors when safe 6-foot distancing cannot be maintained, effective Friday, June 26.
+- Per State of North Carolina regulation, guests must wear face coverings in all indoor facilities, as well as outdoors when safe six-foot distancing cannot be maintained, effective Friday, June 26.

 - Park officials have enacted operational measures to discourage crowds and encourage social distancing.
 Guests must follow directional signage during their visit, including limiting the number of people at overlooks and certain areas of the park.